-LDACTRLSEs = FinalLDAUCAPImported - LDAQTUEquivalents - LDAICTRs is equal to the Final Unforced Capacity Obligation for such LDA as a result of all RPM Auctions for such Delivery Year less the net participant buy bid/sell offers cleared in the LDA for all RPM Auctions for such Delivery Year.
+$LDACTR{LSEs}$ = FinalLDAUCAPImported - LDAQTUEquivalents - LDAICTRs

+Final Unforced is equal to the Final Unforced Capacity Obligation for such LDA as a result of all RPM Auctions for such Delivery Year less the net participant buy bid/sell Capacity Imported offers cleared in the LDA for all RPM Auctions for such Delivery Year. into an LDA Final LDA Unforced is equal to the sum of the Final Zonal Unforced Capacity Obligations for the Capacity Obligation zones in the LDA. is determined as the QTU BRA Auction Credits (\$/day) received by the cleared equivalent QTU import capability QTU into an LDA divided by the weighted locational price adder of such LDA cleared into an LDA with respect to the immediate higher level LDA.
-Final Unforced

-Capacity Imported

-into an LDA

-Final LDA Unforced Capacity Obligation

-is equal to the sum of the Final Zonal Unforced Capacity Obligations for the zones in the LDA.

-equivalent QTU import capability cleared into an LDA

-is determined as the QTU BRA Auction Credits (\$/day) received by the cleared QTU into an LDA divided by the weighted locational price adder of such LDA with respect to the immediate higher level LDA.